pascalmichaillat/business-cycles/overview.md

 "Aggregate Demand, Idle Time, and Unemployment" [(Michaillat & Saez 2015)](https://www.pascalmichaillat.org/3.html) addresses this limitation by adding to the labor market a product market with similar structure.
 In this extended model, not all workers are employed, and not all goods and services produced by firms are sold.
 Unemployment is therefore affected by aggregate demand (Keynesian component), productivity and real wages (classical component), and the matching process (frictional component).
 Furthermore, the comovements between output, employment, product-market tightness, and labor-market tightness observed in the United States indicate that unemployment fluctuations are caused by fluctuations in labor demand, themselves caused by fluctuations in aggregate demand.

-## Monetary Policy with Unemployment
+## Efficient Unemployment Rate

 Unlike in neoclassical models, in matching models there is no guarantee of efficiency.
-The prevailing unemployment rate is generally inefficient: either inefficiently high or inefficiently low.
+The prevailing unemployment rate is generally inefficient: either too high or too low.

 "Beveridgean Unemployment Gap" [(Michaillat & Saez 2021)](https://www.pascalmichaillat.org/9.html) develops a measure of the unemployment gap to assess how far the unemployment rate is from its socially efficient level.
-The paper finds that in the United States, the unemployment rate is generally inefficient: the unemployment gap is generally nonzero, and it is in fact sharply countercyclical.
-The unemployment gap was above 6 percentage points in the aftermath of the Great Recession.
-It was below -1 percentage points at the end of the Coronavirus Pandemic.
+The measure depends on three sufficient statistics: recruiting cost, social value of nonwork, and elasticity of the Beveridge curve.
+The measure indicates that in the United States, the unemployment rate is generally inefficient: the unemployment gap is generally nonzero, and it is sharply countercyclical.
+For instance, the unemployment gap reached 6 percentage points during the Great Recession.

+"Beveridgean Unemployment Gap" shows that in the United States, servicing a vacancy requires about one worker, and home production by jobseekers is almost nonexistent.
+In addition, the US Beveridge curve is close to an hyperbola, so the unemployment rate is inversely related to the vacancy rate.
+With such symmetry, the efficient unemployment rate is simply the geometric average of the unemployment and vacancy rates: "u* = √uv" [(Michaillat & Saez 2022)](https://www.pascalmichaillat.org/13.html).
+The economy is efficient when there are as many vacancies as jobseekers, too tight when there are more vacancies than jobseekers, and too slack when there are more jobseekers than vacancies.
+For example, in early 2022, the US economy is too tight.

+## Monetary Policy with Unemployment

 Since the US unemployment rate is always inefficiently high in slumps, and sometimes inefficiently low in booms, monetary policy has scope to stabilize the unemployment rate better.